 #10 Social media website

-Social media platforms have become a necessity for most people, as they serve as a primary source of information and content, especially for younger generations.
+Social media platforms have become a necessity for most people and businesses, both small and giant, as they serve as a primary source of information and content, especially for younger generations.
 Practically any target audience that you might have is using social media accounts.

 Such websites differ in terms of geographic targeting and audience engagement, but they all have one purpose: to bring people together and ensure swift communication of the highest quality.